sbb-design-systems/lyne-components/src/elements/timetable-occupancy-icon/readme.md

 ## Accessibility

-In high contrast mode, in both light and dark variant, the rendered icon changes for a better user experience.
+In high contrast mode, the rendered icon changes for a better user experience.

 <!-- Auto Generated Below -->